navidshad/Realtime-AI-Voice-Lipsync-API/docs/meta.md

 # APIKA Documentation

-This directory contains comprehensive documentation for the APIKA AI-Powered Virtual Course Consultant project.
+This directory contains comprehensive documentation for the AI-Powered Interactive KodeKloud Assistant (APIKA) project.
 The documentation is organized according to the standard template, with sections covering all aspects of the system from architecture to operation.

 ## Documentation Structure